 Have you recently turned or are under the age of 18?

-If you are under the age of 18, you will not be able to view your credit report.
-If you have just turned 18 though, there will be little data on your report.
+If you are under the age of 18, you won't be able to view your credit report.
+If you have just turned 18 though, there'll be little data on your report.
 This will start to change if you take on and use credit responsibly.
 Everything from a mobile phone contract to an overdraft will be on your file.

 Every credit application should be carefully considered to ensure you can keep up with repayments.

 Have you recently arrived in the UK?

 If you're new to the UK, credit agencies will have no data for you.
 Even if you have a good score in the last country you lived in it won't count.
 This is because credit reports and scores cannot transfer between countries.
 It can take up to six months to create your first report and score.

 No credit accounts in your name?